The strong global dimension of piecewise hereditary algebras: Introduction

-This phenomenon is illustrated through another fundamental result on piecewise hereditary algebras proved by Happel, Rickard and Schofield \cite{MR916069}.
-It asserts that if $A$ and $H$ are finite-dimensional $\k$-algebras such that $H$ is hereditary and $\mathcal D^b({\rm mod}\,A)\simeq \mathcal D^b({\rm mod}\,H)$ as triangulated categories, then there exists a sequence of algebras $A_0=H,\ldots,A_{\ell +1}=A$ where each $A_i$ is the (opposite of the) endomorphism algebra of a tilting $A_{i-1}$-module.
-In such case the global dimension of $A$ does not exceed $\ell+2$, and it is intuitive that if $\ell$ is large then $A$ should be more complex to understand.
-However, in many non trivial examples where $\ell$ is large, $A$ appears to have quite small global dimension.
+Recall also the characterisation proved by Happel, Rickard and Schofield \cite{MR916069}: $\mathcal D^b({\rm mod}\,A)$ is equivalent to bounded derived category of the module category of a finite-dimensional hereditary algebra if and only if there exists a sequence of algebras with first term such a hereditary algebra, last term $A$, and where each term is isomorphic to the opposite of the endomorphism algebra of a tilting module over the preceding term.
+If the sequence has $\ell+2$ terms, then ${\rm gl.dim.}\,A\leqslant \ell+2$.
+Again, one expects that, the larger $\ell$, the further is $A$ from being hereditary.
+However, in many examples, ${\rm gl.dim.}\,A$ appears to be small whereas $\ell$ is large.

-In the two previous situations the integer $\ell$ fails to give a precise measure of how far a piecewise hereditary algebra is from being quasi-tilted.
-The main reason for this is the non-uniqueness of the pair $(\mathcal H,\ell)$ such that $T\in\bigvee_{i=0}^\ell\mathcal H[s+i]$ in the first case, and the non-uniqueness of the sequence $(A_0,\ldots,A_{\ell+1})$ in the second case.
+In the previous considerations, the parameter $\ell$ fails to give a precise measure of how far a piecewise hereditary algebra is from being quasi-tilted.
 Recently a new invariant for piecewise hereditary algebras has emerged and the present text aims at giving some evidence of its relevance to give such a measure.
 This invariant is the {\it strong global dimension}.
-The strong global dimension, ${\rm s.gl.dim.}\,A\in \mathbb N\cup\{+\infty\}$, was defined by Ringel as follows.
+It was first defined in \cite{S} in terms of \emph{width} of complexes.
+The present text makes use of a slightly different definition given by Happel and Zacharia in \cite{MR2413349} and expressed in terms of \emph{length} of complexes.
+The original definition may be recovered from the latter one by adding $1$ to the invariant.
+Define the strong global dimension, ${\rm s.gl.dim.}\,A\in \mathbb N\cup\{+\infty\}$, as follows.
 Let $X$ be an indecomposable object in the homotopy category of bounded complexes of finitely generated projective $A$-modules.
 Let

 be a minimal projective resolution of $X$, where $P^r\neq 0$ and $P^s\neq 0$.
 Then define the length of $X$ as